 - Neck Mobility and Strengthening Exercises: Given that neck problems often accompany vestibular issues, particularly after a concussion, activities designed to enhance neck strength and flexibility are also included in the therapy regimen.

-- Severity and Duration of the Disorder: The level and duration of treatment are modified according to the severity and chronicity of the disorder.
+- Severity and Duration of the Disorder: The intensity and length of therapy are adapted according to the severity and chronicity of the disorder.

-- Patient’s Lifestyle and Goals: Rehabilitation approaches consider the patient’s daily activities, work demands, personal recovery goals, and the activities they enjoy most that they would like to get back to.
+- Patient’s Lifestyle and Goals: Treatment strategies consider the patient’s daily activities, work demands, personal recovery goals, and the activities they enjoy most that they would like to get back to.

 Why Choose Axes for Vestibular Therapy in Dittmer, MO

-Discover the reasons why Axes Physical Therapy is the top choice for vestibular therapy in Dittmer, MO:
+Here’s why Axes Physical Therapy is the top choice for vestibular therapy in Dittmer, MO:

 - Commitment to Improving Lives: Axes’ mission extends beyond just treating symptoms.
-We are dedicated to enhancing our patients’ overall quality of life, facilitating you to return to your daily activities with assurance and safety.
+We are dedicated to enhancing our patients’ overall quality of life, enabling you to return to your daily activities with assurance and safety.

-Call Axes Physical Therapy in Dittmer, MO for Your Vestibular Therapy
+Contact Axes Physical Therapy in Dittmer, MO for Your Vestibular Therapy